 1) Connect The MXR 10-Band EQ to Your Regular Signal Chain (In Front)

 If you want to modify your amp’s sound then place the EQ pedal after your amplifier.
-Connect the output of your amp into the MXR EQ pedal, and connect the pedal’s output to your cabinet speakers (or any other speaker system).
+Connect the output of your amp into the MXR EQ pedal, and connect the pedal’s input to your guitar as you normally would (or in the FX Loop).